RPTU-EIS/OpenTitan_with_Access_Control/README.md

 Unless otherwise noted, everything in this repository is covered by the Apache License, Version 2.0 (see [LICENSE](./LICENSE) for full text).

-## Regarding UPEC-OI

-This is a copy of the original OpenTitan repo which can be found [here](https://github.com/lowRISC/opentitan).
-This repo contains a modified OpenTitan
-HW design with a primitive SoC-level access control mechanism, as well as added dummy components which model malicious IPs.
-Several scripts were added to help the verification process:
-1) open_earlgrey_upec.tcl can be used to load a miter model of the design into OneSpin and run the property check.
-2) rerun_earlgrey_upec.tcl can rerun a property check on an already loaded HW model.
-3) extract_signal_sva.tcl can extract all state signals from the miter model, which is useful when constructing the UPEC-OI property macros.

-The RTL files for the design are located in the hw folder.
-These are the files used by the Verilator simulation environment.
-However, OneSpin loads RTL files from the build-onespin/lowrisc_systems_chip_earlgrey_verilator_0.1/src directory, due to a nicer folder structure there.
-Therefore, when modifying an RTL file, first change it in the hw folder, confirm design functionality with simulation, and then replace the corresponding file in the build-onespin directory.
-The new design can then be loaded into OneSpin for formal verification.

-The already existing UPEC-OI verification files are in the hw/upec/ directory.